-Beyond Media (2 Semester credits)
+MED 303 Beyond Media (2 units)

 Beyond Media will introduce mass communication theory and application.
 It will incorporate an analysis of the structure and dynamics of contemporary mass media and its impact on society.
 Its application will be to examine the role of technology in mass communication for Christian ministry.
 Prerequisites: Communication in Faith, Media, and Culture.